-The jump function allows you to move from one option to another without displaying the primary option menu, as follows: In the command field on any panel, or in any input field preceded by an arrow, enter an equal sign (=) immediately followed by a primary option.
+The jump function allows you to move from one option to another option under the same primary option menu without displaying the primary option menu, as follows: In the command field on any panel, or in any displayable input field preceded by an arrow (===>), enter an equal sign (=) immediately followed by a primary option.
 Then press the ENTER key or the RETURN PF key.